atick-faisal/label-studio/docs/source/templates/generative-supervised-llm.md

 ]
 ```

-Each JSON item will be rendered as a separate task in Label Studio to complete the response.
+Each JSON item will be rendered as a separate task in Annotation Hub to complete the response.

 ## Starting your labeling project

-*Need a hand getting started with Label Studio?
+*Need a hand getting started with Annotation Hub?
 Check out our [Zero to One Tutorial](https://labelstud.io/blog/zero-to-one-getting-started-with-label-studio/).*

-1. Create new project in Label Studio
+1. Create new project in Annotation Hub
 2. Go to **Settings > Labeling Interface > Browse Templates > Generative AI > Supervised LLM Fine-tuning**
 3. Save
 Alternatively, you can create a new project by using our Python SDK: